Lectures on LHC Physics: QCD

 This is exactly the distribution we expect.

-Following the above argument the subtraction scheme implemented in the MC\@@NLO Monte Carlo describes hard emission just like a next-to-leading order calculation.
-This includes the next-to-leading order normalization of the rate as well as the \underline{next-to-leading order distributions} for the particles produced in the hard process.
-For example for $W$+jets production such corrections to the $W$ and leading jet distributions matter, while for the production of heavy new particles their distributions hardly change at next-to-leading order.
-The distribution of the first radiated parton is included at leading order, as we see in Eq.(\ref{eq:mcnlo2}).
+Following the above argument the subtraction scheme implemented in the MC\@@NLO Monte Carlo describes hard emission just like a next--to--leading order calculation.
+This includes the next--to--leading order normalization of the rate as well as the \underline{next--to--leading order distributions} for those particles produced in the original hard process.
+For example for $W$+jets production such corrections to the $W$ and leading jet distributions matter, while for the production of heavy new particles their distributions hardly change at next--to--leading order.
+The distribution of the first radiated parton is included at leading order, as we see in Eq.\eqref{eq:mcnlo2}.
 Finally, additional collinear particle emissions is simulated using Sudakov factors, precisely like a parton shower.

-Most importantly, it avoids double counting between the first hard emission and the collinear jets, which means it describes the entire $p_T$ range of jet emission for the \underline{first and hardest} radiated jet consistently.
-Those additional jets, which do not feature in the next-to-leading order calculation, are added through the parton shower, \ie in the collinear approximation.
-As usually, what looked to easy in our toy example is much harder in QCD reality, but the setup is the same.
+Most importantly, this scheme avoids double counting between the first hard emission and the collinear jets, which means it describes the entire $p_T$ range of jet emission for the \underline{first and hardest} radiated jet consistently.
+Those additional jets, which do not feature in the next--to--leading order calculation, are added through the parton shower, \ie in the collinear approximation.
+As usually, what looked fairly easy in our toy example is much harder in QCD reality, but the setup is the same.